WCNewell/max-hamburger/README.md

+Hamburger (the popular American sandwich, not a citizen of Hamburg, DE) Builder app, Udemy code-along with Max Schwarzmueller.

+CSS modules are enabled so CSS classes can be scoped to a specific component and not applied globally.
+The project is "ejected."

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>